PetaGb/HapinessAnalysis/README.md

 ## Acknowledgements
 - https://github.com/misohu tutorials helped me with this project
-- Many thanks to https://github.com/ritaly for providing cheatsheet helping me with this very first readme
+- Many thanks to https://github.com/ritaly for providing cheatsheet helping me with this readme